AlCormack/GauiX3L/README.md

 The final setup is pieced together as follows:<br />
 <img src="https://github.com/AlCormack/GauiX3L/blob/master/images/AngleOfAttack.jpeg" width="512"><br />

-I have provided a jig to enable to holes to be drilled in the correct locations.
-The jog also forms a good template for the adaptor to be cut out of 1mm carbon fibre sheet:<br />
+I have provided a jig to enable to holes to be drilled in the correct locations (use double sided tape to hold the carbon sheet on while drilling).
+The jig also forms a good template for the adaptor to be cut out of 1mm carbon fibre sheet:<br />
 <img src="https://github.com/AlCormack/GauiX3L/blob/master/images/Jig.jpeg" width="512"><br />
 The adaptor is mounted as follows:<br />
 <img src="https://github.com/AlCormack/GauiX3L/blob/master/images/Adaptor.jpeg" width="512"><br />